 3. Safety & Sexual Harassment

-I haven’t noticed theft and crime in India in tourism.
+Firstly, I haven’t noticed much theft and crime in India against travelers.
 Aside from your occasionally aggressive tout and scam guides, I’ve felt pretty safe.
 But it doesn’t mean crime can’t happen.

 The top question of women interested in traveling India is about the rape and sexual harassment situation, we’ve all read in the media.
 Due to bad media publicity in the past, India has been called out as a country with a smudge on their reputation.
-Yes, India has a sexual harassment problem.
+Yes, India has a sexual harassment problem and rape does happen.
+(Read my shocking experience of witnessing what I believed was rape against a local girl).

 India is not considered the top country for rape according to world statistics.